tailwind-streaming/gear-docs/Gear/Cameras/GoPro_Hero11_Black.md

 1080p30 over USB.

 Presents as a USB ethernet device when connected.
-Can connect to this device and using the GoPro API, start webcam streaming.
+Can connect to this device using the GoPro API and start webcam streaming.
 This is a UDP stream to port 8554, which appears hard-coded.
 This means that only one webcam can easily be attached without fiddling around with differentiating the differing source addresses.
 Keepalives need to be sent to keep the webcam connected.

+Certain firmware versions seem to enable stabilization when being used in this mode, but others clearly do not.
+It may also be down to specific setting.

 ## Power Usage

-HDMI: x watts.
+HDMI: x watts. \
-Livestream: y watts.
+Livestream: y watts. \
-USB Webcam: 4 watts.
+USB Webcam: 4 watts. \
+USB Webcam (no battery): 3.25 watts.